sounlida/envoyer-docs/1.0/projects/servers.md

 After you have added the SSH key to the server, click the "refresh" icon next to the server's Connection Status indicator.
 Envoyer will attempt to connect to your server and run a few health checks on the server, such as attempting to restart PHP FPM (if it is installed on the server).

-:::tip Unable to restart PHP FPM
+:::tip Unable to restart PHP FPM?
 If Envoyer was unable to restart PHP FPM, you will receive an alert on your project overview.
 The information modal for the alert will provide the command needed to allow Envoyer to restart FPM without a password.
 :::